Tesla Debuts Electric SUV From Its New Shanghai Factory In Record Time

-WASHINGTON (dpa-AFX) - Luxury electric car maker Tesla launched its Model Y electric sports utility vehicle from its new Shanghai factory on Tuesday.
+WASHINGTON (dpa-AFX) - Electric car maker Tesla, Inc. (TSLA) launched its Model 3 electric sports utility vehicle from its new Shanghai factory on Tuesday.
 The electric SUV, which was launched in a record time, is the company's first car built outside the United States.

 The $2 billion Shanghai factory started delivering cars in just 357 days, a record for global automakers in China.
 The first 10 customers from the public received their China-made Model 3 sedans on Tuesday.

-'Ultimately the Model Y will have more demand than probably all of the other cars of Tesla combined,' he said.
+'Ultimately the Model Y will have more demand than probably all of the other cars of Tesla combined,' Musk said.

 Musk also danced on the stage at the ceremony in the Shanghai factory and posed for photographs with the 10 customers who took delivery of the cars on site.